Finding Your Personal Path to Healing

 As the cancer took hold of him, he’d promise to take us to the pasture to ride horses, then, with the sun in full shine and no clouds in sight, tell us we weren’t going because it looked like rain.
 We thought he was crazy–turns out he was just in a lot of pain.
 When Grandpa finally took his last breath, we were far away.
 It took three and a half years for that beast to take him and we had plenty of time to say good-bye.

 Six weeks after I graduated high school and left Utah to be a nanny in Miami, Florida, my dad called me.
 His mother, whom I was very close to, had been in a car accident with my grandpa.
 Grandpa was fine, but Grandma was not expected to make it.
 My heart ached.
 I had left in the heat of a fight and being young and foolish let pride prevent me from moving on.
 Instead I held my grudge towards her.
 I tossed her mail to the side and refused to be the one who said, “I’m sorry.”

 Pride cost me.
 I never had the chance to tell my grandma I loved her.
 I never had the opportunity to say I’m sorry.
 I never had the chance to adore her as I would have had I known.

-Initially when I read the title, I smirked because I imagined folks grieve in a variety of ways, not just five.
-Berger pulls it off by focusing on five specific ways: Nomads, Memorialists, Normalizers, Activists and Seekers.
-I saw myself in each of these ways, depending on whom had died and my relationship with them.
+Initially, when I read the title, I smirked because I imagined folks grieve in a variety of ways, not just five.
+Berger pulls it off by focusing on five specific ways: Nomads, Memorialists, Normalizers, Activists, and Seekers.
+I saw myself in each of these ways, depending on who had died and my relationship with them.

 When Moni died of breast cancer, a battle I had believed she had won.
 I became an Activist.
 I wanted to march in the march to cure breast cancer.
 I wanted to connect with others that had experienced the same loss.
 I wanted to make Moni proud and let her see that she was not forgotten.